 Sony have their offering in the form of Project Morpheus and Microsoft also have their own offering in the form of the Microsoft HoloLens coined as the first “fully untethered, holographic computer, enabling high definition holograms to integrate with your world”.

 Google decided to approach the world of virtual reality in a different way.
 Their vision is to allow users to experience a virtual world without having to purchase any additional hardware and “Experience virtual reality in a fun, and affordable way”.
 The concept is this:

 Simply purchase a Google Cardboard viewer (cardboard by name and cardboard by nature) headset and experience the luxury of VR content for a fraction of the price due to the fact that the major component of the setup is the smartphone the user already has in their possession.

 Simply assemble their cardboard case around your Android or iOS (Apple fanboys myself included) device and you are well equipped to begin experiencing fully immersive virtual reality content for a fraction of the price which the major players such as Sony , Microsoft or Oculus VR are asking.

 What’s the catch you may ask?
 Simply the Google Cardboard system is limited thus far to being driven from the device within the cardboard enclosure to begin with.
 The capabilities of such devices is limiting in this respect and you can’t simply play PC calibre games such as Elite Dangerous or Alien Isolation using one of these devices.
-However, for the cost of a few cups of coffee in the local coffee house, you can experience Google Street View in virtual reality as well as a plethora of apps which have been created solely for experiencing on this affordable, ingenious bit of hard (card) ware.
+However, for the cost of a few cups of coffee you can experience Google Street View in virtual reality as well as a plethora of apps which have been created solely for experiencing on this affordable, ingenious bit of hard (card) ware.